 And then my heart with pleasure fills,

 And dances with the daffodils.

 In the fourth and final stanza, the poet is in a different place, at a different time.
 He is reminiscing about the very day he encountered the beautiful scene.
 He says that when he is in a vacant or contemplative mood, that very eye-catching scene of thousands of daffodils dancing with the winds comes to his mind.
 It flashes upon an inward eye.
-It flashes.
-This is similar to the first time he saw that.
-“All at once.”
+This is similar to the first time he saw “All at Once.”

-- The meaning of Frost’s The Road Not Taken
+- The meaning of Frost’s The Road Not Tak

 He learned that just like the wind was making him wander, the same wind was making the crowd of daffodils dance.
 Both of them had the same external condition around them.
 One danced, the other wandered.
 So did the poet change his perspective?
 Yes.

-I wandered lonely as a cloud is made of four stanzas each with six lines.
+I wandered lonely as a cloud was made of four stanzas each with six lines.
 The rhyming pattern is in the order ABABCC.
-This makes the structure of the poem as a combination of quatrains and couplets.
+This makes the structure of the poem a combination of quatrains and couplets.
 The poem also has iambic tetrameter.

 The Literary devices of “I wandered lonely as a cloud”

 The poem “I wandered lonely as a Cloud” has a lot of personification as well as de-personification in it.
 Apart from these obvious, there is a use of imagery as well.
 Wordsworth has also used anastrophe a few times, Anastrophe is the changing of the order of words in a sentence.
 An example of that would be this; “For oft, when on my couch I lie.”